Death of Lamduan Armitage: Identification

 On 22 January 2019, a family in Thailand came forward in the belief that they knew the identity of the victim.
-The woman had married a British man in 1991 and moved to north-west England in 1995.
+The woman had married a British man in 1991 and moved to North West England in 1995.
 The mother of the woman had not heard from her daughter since 2004.

-On 19 March 2019, North Yorkshire Police revealed that they had identified the body, following DNA testing, as Lamduan Armitage (née Seekanya).
-Armitage was married to British lecturer David Armitage (her second husband) in Thailand and moved to Portsmouth in 1991.
+On 19 March 2019, North Yorkshire Police revealed that they had identified the body, following DNA testing as Lamduan Armitage (née Seekanya).
+Armitage was married to British lecturer David Armitage, her second husband, in Thailand and moved to Portsmouth in 1991.
 David Armitage was located in 2019 and denied any involvement in his wife's death.
-The cause of death remains unknown, but the police have not ruled out murder.
+The cause of death remains unknown, but murder has not been ruled out.

 In February 2023, British police travelled to Thailand to further their investigation.
 They had wanted to interview David Armitage, but he refused to speak to them.

 Arrest of David Armitage

 David Armitage was first arrested on 23 January 2025 by Thai authorities at his residence in Kanchanaburi province, Thailand, in connection with her death.
 He was then detained in Bangkok pending visa revocation proceedings.
-His arrest came after an international letter of request from the United Kingdom.
+His arrest came after an international letter of request from the UK.

-On 25 January, the North Yorkshire Police released a statement saying that upon his deportation, he will have a choice of going anywhere, including return to the UK, and if he returns to the United Kingdom, the force will "make every effort to speak to him about the investigation".
+On 25 January, the North Yorkshire Police released a statement saying that upon his deportation, he will have a choice of going anywhere, including return to the UK, and if he returns to the UK, the force will "make every effort to speak to him about the investigation".

-He returned to the United Kingdom on 2 February and was arrested by police upon his arrival at Heathrow Airport.
+He returned to the UK on 2 February and was arrested by police upon his arrival at Heathrow Airport.
 The North Yorkshire Police stated that the "61-year-old man has been arrested on suspicion of the murder of Lamduan Armitage in 2004".
 He is currently on conditional bail, pending further enquiries.